Search Anything

 Integrity

-• 1.1 Shall perform their work with honesty, diligence, and responsibility.
+• 1.1 Must perform their work with honesty and professional courage.

-• 1.3 Shall not knowingly be a party to any illegal activity, or engage in acts that are discreditable to the profession of internal auditing or to the organization.
+• 1.3 Must not knowingly be a party to any illegal activity, or engage in acts that are discreditable to the profession of internal auditing or to the organization.

 Objectivity

-• 2.2 Shall not accept anything that may impair or be presumed to impair the professional judgment.
+• 2.2 Must not accept anything that may impair or be presumed to impair their professional judgment, and must avoid other conflicts of interest.

 Confidentiality

-• 3.2 Shall not use information for any personal gain or in any manner that would be contrary to the law or detrimental to the legitimate and ethical objectives of the organization.
+• 5.1 Must not use information for personal gain or in a manner that contradicts the organization’s legitimate and ethical objectives.

 Office Hours